< Terug naar resultaten

 • 3

-Head North to Irbid's archaeological museum, Umm Qais and Pella.
+Head North to Irbid archaeological museum, Umm Qais and Pella

-Today we begin early as we have a long day heading north.
+We begin early as we have a long day heading north.
 We visit Irbid, which hosts an interesting museum.
-The most remarkable artefacts are the Ain Ghazal statues dated to the Pre-Pottery Neolithic period; between 7500-5500 BC.
-In addition the museum contains a number of artefacts from the later periods.
-Umm Qais, in the north of the country has fantastic views of The Sea of Galilee and was once a centre of culture and arts.
-As one of the cities of the Decapolis, it was a centre for arts and culture and with its amazing setting it is an enchanting place.
-Later we proceed to Pella, once an important city in Roman times; most of the remains actually date back to the Byzantine period.
+The most remarkable artefacts are the Ain Ghazal statues dated to the pre-pottery Neolithic period; between 7500 BCE and 5500 BCE.
+The museum also contains artefacts from the later periods.
+Umm Qais, in the north, has fantastic views of the Sea of Galilee and was once a hub for arts and culture.
+Later we proceed to Pella, an important city in Roman times, though most of the remains date to the Byzantine period.
 Overnight in Jerash.
-Olive Branch or similar
+Accommodation: Olive Branch (or similar)

 • 4

-Visit the ancient city of Jerash and Ajlun Castle.
+Visit the ancient city of Jerash and Ajloun Castle

 • 5